 Get Paid to Hang Out Online

-It’s called search engine evaluation, and if you regularly find yourself poking around the internet during your downtime, this can be a sweet gig.
+It’s called search engine evaluation.
 What's it about?
 Google, Yahoo and Bing rely on complex algorithms to provide accurate results.
 But they also run the results by humans to make sure they’re relevant.

 LeapForce and Appen Butler Hill are two major firms that hire search engine evaluators.
 (Appen also hires social media evaluators, who analyze the relevancy of a company’s social media news feed.)
 Appen has potential employees complete an application (project-specific screenings and language proficiency tests may also be required), and LeapForce asks candidates to take and pass a three-part qualifying exam.
 Both companies also require that you have a new computer, smartphone, high-speed internet, anti-virus software, certain operating systems and be a little internet-savvy.